maldoinc/wireup/docs/pages/testing.md

 !!! info "Good to know"

     - Overriding only applies to future injections.
-    - Once a singleton service has been instantiated, it is not possible to directly replace any of its direct or transitive dependencies via overriding as the object is already in memory.
+    - Once a singleton has been instantiated, it is not possible to directly replace any of its direct or transitive dependencies via overriding as the object is already in memory.
     - When injecting interfaces and/or qualifiers, override the interface and/or qualifier rather than the implementation that will be injected.